thibautizard/opac-monorepo/README.md

 This monorepo will contain three main Next.js applications :

-- **OPAC** : set up and monitor installations equipped with OnePark devices to which companies and carparks can be associated with
+- **OPAC** : set up and monitor OnePark devices and installations they control
-- **Flow manager** : a dashboard app to manage one or several carpark owned by a company and to control financial flows
+- **Flow manager** : a dashboard app to manage one or several carpark owned by a company and get financial reports
-- **Flow client** : a user interface that customer can access to book parkings
+- **Flow client** : a user interface provided to the customer with a special link by company so that he can book parkings or pay on-demand accesses

 Along with these applications, you'll have a doc application that details how is built this monorepo and what or why some technologies were picked.